Nerds-Catapult/xzz-code-prompts/linux/git-messiah/README.md

 - **Automatic Git Repository Initialization**: Why waste time typing `git init` and `git remote add`?
 Let the Git Messiah do it for you.
 - **Fork Mode**: Because sometimes you just want to copy someone else's work.
 This script will fork an existing repository to your account.
+- **Delete Mode**: Made a mistake?
+Delete a repository with ease.
+Just be sure you really mean it.
 - **Supports Multiple Platforms**: Whether you’re a fan of GitHub, GitLab, or Bitbucket, this script has got you covered.
 - **Credential Handling**: Because remembering your username and token is just too much work.
 - **Optional README Creation**: Adds a README.md file because, let's be honest, you probably weren't going to do it yourself.